 04. Agents, Swarm, Memory, and Workspace

-This chapter covers the higher-level workflow features in the clean SDK.
+This chapter covers the higher-level workflow features in the Hadamard SDK.

 1. Named agents